Cynthia Harrod-Eagles: Bill Slider Mysteries

 Cynthia Harrod-Eagles admits the first novel in the Bill Slider series was written for relaxation and was never intended for publication.
 However it received good reviews, being praised for its "nicely detailed prose" and "approachable characters" (Klett 1992:181) and as a "masterful debut" (Brainard 1992b:51).
-The reviews for the second novel stated "the author is well on her way to an outstanding series" (New York Times Marilyn Stasio 21 February 1993), and this proved to be true as, to date, the series consists of 25 novels.
+The reviews for the second novel stated "the author is well on her way to an outstanding series" (The New York Times Marilyn Stasio 21 February 1993), and this proved to be true as, to date, the series consists of 26 novels.